 Sam Walton: Made In America is the autobiographical account of the man behind the biggest retail chain ever built.
-Sam Walton, an ordinary hard-working American, a frugal individual, and a man a simple mission: serving his customers as best as he can.
+Sam Walton, an ordinary hard-working American, a frugal individual, and a man with a simple mission: serving his customers as best as he can.

 - Invest in your future: be willing to make no money today for a bigger tomorrow